 The transferability of credits earned at Everest is at the complete discretion of an institution to which a student may seek to transfer.
 Acceptance of the degree, diploma or certificate earned in the program in which the student is enrolling is also at the complete discretion of the institution to which a student may seek to transfer.
 If the credits or degree, diploma or certificate that was earned at this institution are not accepted at the institution to which a student seeks to transfer, the student may be required to repeat some or all of his/her coursework at that institution.
 For this reason, the student should make certain that attendance at this institution will meet his/her educational goals.
 This may include contacting an institution to which a student may seek to transfer after attending Everest to determine if the credits or degree, diploma or certificate will transfer.
-It is the student's responsibility to confirm whether or not credits will be accepted by another institution of the student's choice.
-School does not guarantee the transferability of its credits to any other institution unless there is a written agreement with another institution.

-Transfers to Other Everest Locations
+Transfer to Other Everest Locations

 Students in good standing may transfer to another Everest campus location.
 Transfer students are advised that they will be subject to the minimum residency requirements at the new campus for the program in which they are enrolled.
-Students may transfer applicable credits from Everest coursework in which a C or higher was earned; however, those credits will be treated as transfer credits and will not count toward fulfilling residency requirements at the new location.
+Students may transfer applicable credits from Everest coursework in which a "C" or higher was earned; however, those credits will be treated as transfer credits and will not count toward fulfilling residency requirements at the new location.